 Recent advances in the study of genome function reveal the fluidity and flexibility of the information encoded in our DNA.
 Gene structure, gene positioning within chromosomes, non-coding DNA sequences and the chemical structure of the nucleotides are all factors in how genetics impact our daily lives and development.
 Biotechnology is the collection of tools scientists use to manipulate and modify genomes for use in pharmaceuticals, medicine, agriculture and the criminal justice system.
 Techniques including polymerase chain reaction (PCR), DNA sequencing, and molecular cloning allows us to isolate and characterize portions of DNA, so we may ultimately create new DNA sequences, new proteins and even entirely synthetic organisms.
-Students in this course will obtain and analyze a variable gene (CDK) from their classmates using PCR and DNA sequencing.
-A course database of CDK gene sequences will be organized and analyzed with tools and methods designed by each student based on their own hypotheses and experimental design.
-This project will provide first-hand experience in the biotechnology fields of genomics and proteomics.
+In this course, students will devise a CRISPR-Cas based research project.
+This will include DNA and protein sequence analysis, reading scientific literature, and scientific communication.
+This project will provide first-hand experience in the biotechnology field of genomics.

 This introductory course, designed for students who are interested in learning the fundamentals of using science to solve crime, provides a basic overview of the crime scene investigation process, and the issues involved in the presentation of forensic evidence in court.
 Students learn about the identification, documentation, and collection of physical evidence, including fingerprints, shoe impressions, hair and fibers, firearms evidence, and questioned documents.
 The class discusses the impact of television and other media on the field of forensic science.